Celtics try to finish off Bulls (Apr 28, 2017) | FOX Sports

 Now the Celtics, who have already won a pair of games in Chicago, believe they can close out the series and advance.
 Should the Bulls win for the first time in three tries on their home floor, the series would shift back to Boston for a deciding Game 7 on Sunday night.

 While the Celtics have all the momentum after three double-digit victories, the Bulls will make a final push at extending the series.
 Chicago has been rudderless since losing veteran point guard Rajon Rondo, who fractured his thumb in Game 2 — the last time the Bulls won.
-After sitting out the past three games, Rondo remains a long shot to return for Game 6, although there has been speculation that he could be back at some point son.
+After sitting out the past three games, Rondo won’t play in Game 6, although there had been speculation that he could be back at some point soon.

 Rondo told reporters Wednesday that he likely won’t play again as his fractured thumb hasn’t improved.